-We need your help with the cost of the ongoing litigation to restore clean money campaigns through Public Financing.
+We need your help to restore clean money campaigns through Public Financing.

 No one will be able to use public financing again until we win this fight.

 Despite a clear law about the use of public financing during a campaign, and a federal ruling that supports the obvious reading of that law, the Vermont Attorney General continues a baseless case, claiming that during his 2014 campaign for Lt.
 Governor, an email supporting him from the Democratic party chair warrants a $72,000 fine.

 Public Financing of campaigns is the cure for elections run by and for the 1%

 The good news is that with Bernie Sanders’ campaign showing that small money campaigns can work, the VT legislature’s support for the public alternative to Big Money is stronger than ever.

-The bad news is that it will be over three years by the time the case is heard, and legal fees continue to impact Corren’s family finances for almost three years.
-While we certainly expect to win, and restore the viability of public financing, it has cost us over $31,000 so far.
+The bad news is that it will be over three years by the time the case is heard, and legal fees continue to mount.
+While we certainly expect to win, and restore the viability of public financing, it has cost us over $36,000 so far.

 You can contribute to this effort in 3 ways: